sfatkhutdinov/cs2_rl_agent/analysis_log/main.md

 -->

-*Last updated: March 13, 2025 20:41 - Added batch script optimization documentation reference*
+*Last updated: March 13, 2025 21:06 - Updated to reflect streamlined focus on adaptive agent as primary orchestrator*

 ## Overview
 This directory contains a comprehensive analysis of the CS2 reinforcement learning agent codebase, organized by component type.
 This main file serves as an index to navigate the detailed analyses in subdirectories.
+The project has been streamlined to focus on the adaptive agent as the primary orchestrator of all other agent types.

 ## Key Findings and Recommendations
 For a complete overview of all findings and strategic recommendations, see: